fahdmuchammad/Final_project_Sigma/README.md

 * Continue to build loyalty with New Customers and Best Customers to convert them into long-term high-value customers.
 * Retain Best Customers by offering exclusive experiences and rewards to maintain their loyalty.

-## Specific Recommendations for each Cluster:
+## Specific Recommendations for Each Cluster:

 ## Customer Segmentation Recommendations